steeve/rupy/README.markdown

     # Ruby
     begin
         test
-    rescue MySecondException => e # perhaps we will need to work out name collisions puts e.message
+    rescue MyFirstException => e # perhaps we will need to work out name collisions puts e.message
     end

+Anyway, these are the goals, so please be patient.
+If you wanna help, please do !

 # RubyPython